 All FOYH volunteers are presented with bronze, silver and gold enamel badges and a certificate when they achieve 5, 10 and 15 years’ service at the hospital.

-At the 2017 NHS Celebration of Achievement awards night – which covers Scarborough, Bridlington, Malton, Selby and Easingwold as well as York - FOYH volunteer Bob Farish was presented with a Volunteer of the Year Award for his help at the Eye Clinic and on the Front Desk.
-The FOYH Singers (2017) and Ilona Woodhead (2016), singer, stroke wards volunteer and newspaper deliverer, have also received Finalist awards at this event.
+At the 2019 NHS Celebration of Achievement awards night – which covers Scarborough, Bridlington, Malton, Selby and Easingwold as well as York - FOYH volunteer Graham Clift was presented with the NHS Trust’s Volunteer of the Year Award for his dedicated support for stroke rehabilitation patients.

 “I've really enjoyed my time at York Hospital and couldn't have asked for more supportive and friendly people.
 It's been a rewarding experience that I will treasure forever”. – Bea Mills

-In the York Press Community Pride awards 2017 our 100-year old fundraiser Rebekah Stott was a Finalist for York Fundraiser of the Year, and Ward 28, Newspaper Delivery and FOYH Singers mainstay Bob Taylor was Shortlisted for York Volunteer of the Year.
+Our hospital volunteers have also been recognised in the local community, through the York Press Community Pride awards.
+In 2019 Daisy Barber was a Finalist for Spirit of Youth, while in 2018 Keelie Mollan was York Volunteer of the Year.
+In 2017 our 100-year old fundraiser Rebekah Stott was a Finalist for York Fundraiser of the Year, and Ward 28, Newspaper Delivery and FOYH Singers mainstay Bob Taylor was Shortlisted for York Volunteer of the Year.